holab-hku/MetaQuad/README.md

   2. pileup variant with [cellsnp-lite](https://github.com/single-cell-genetics/cellsnp-lite). <br/> Recommended parameter: minMAF = 0.02 and minCOUNT = 100.
 A higher value is recommended as the computation time of subsequent steps can be significantly reduced.

   3. detect informative mutations with MetaQuad.
-Recommended parameter: minSample = 5% of total sample size and delta BIC cutoff (-t) = 10, as it is a very strong evidence.
+Recommended parameter: minSample = 5% of total sample size and num_of_clusters >= 2.